radiodario/xstate-on-react-native/README.md

 ---

-# Face it, you make forms for a living.
+# Face it, we make forms for a living.

 ---

-# And making forms shouldn't be that hard
+# And making forms shouldn't be this hard
 ![bg left](img/formsBernard.gif)

 ---